AstralBearStudios/welkin-standard/README.md

 Development on the Welkin Book will be postponed indefinitely.
 - Official documents will be written in two formats: Plain Text and [Typst](https://github.com/typst/typst).
 This was carefully decided for one major reason: the standard needs to have small source files to be self-contained.
 Every word needs to be tracked and be easily inspected.
 To satisfy this goal, formats are divided into two groups.
     - `welkin-bootstrap` (Text): this will be a self-contained file that contains the entire specification with only US-ASCII.
 Artifacts will be available in separate files as a reference.
 The majority of this file will include Welkin (WIP).
-    - Typset Standard (PDF, HTML): typst will generate these formats.
+    - Typeset Standard (PDF, HTML): Typst will generate these formats.
 The standard will create a carefully chosen subset for Typst and maximize backwards compatiblity.
 Any artifacts will be copied identically.
-For now, HTML documents will be produced using pandoc, but typst will be used alone once [HTML exports](https://github.com/typst/typst/issues/721) are supported.
+For now, HTML documents will be produced using pandoc, but Typst will be used alone once [HTML exports](https://github.com/typst/typst/issues/721) are supported.

 This repository stores the **Welkin Standard.** It formally specifies the syntax and semantics of Welkin. *A high-level specification is provided for parsers, but machine specific details are beyond the scope of this standard.
 For these details, see Stratus (TBD).*